 This pickleball paddle is considered one of the best choices for beginners and for those who plays a lot of pickleball games including amateurs as it provides a perfect blend of strength, grip, and control.
 It allows you to play with control due to its average weight feature that can snap a ball with excellent response.

-- Perfect as your first pickleball paddle
+- Great option as your first pickleball paddle

-7. Upstreet Graphite Pickleball Paddle
+8. Upstreet Graphite Pickleball Paddle – An affordable starter paddle

 The Upstreet Graphite Pickleball Paddle is a great choice if you’re upgrading from a wood paddle.
 Regardless of your current skill set, you can surely go for this paddle.
 It is soft-edged that guarantees performance consistency because its surface is resilient.